emissary-ingress/emissary/user-guide/consul-connect-ambassador.md

         "consul.hashicorp.com/connect-inject": "false"
 ```

-## 1. Install the Ambassador Pro Consul Connector
+## 1. Install the Ambassador Edge Stack Consul Connector

-Ambassador Pro integrates with Consul Connect via a sidecar service.
+Ambassador Edge Stack integrates with Consul Connect via a sidecar service.
 This service does two things:

 - Talks to Consul and registers Ambassador as a Consul Service
 - Retrieves the TLS certificate issued by the Consul CA and stores it as a Kubernetes secret Ambassador will use to authenticate with upstream services.